 ABSTRACT

-An experiment entitled, “Response of transplanted finger millet to integrated nutrient management under central Malwa region of M.P.” was conducted during kharif, 2024 at new experimental cum demonstration field, SVIAg, SVVV, Indore.
+An experiment entitled, “Response of transplanted finger millet to integrated nutrient management under the central Malwa region of M.P.”, was conducted during kharif, 2024, at a new experimental cum demonstration field, SVIAg, SVVV, Indore.
 The field experiment was carried out in randomized block design with eight treatments consisted of T1 – Absolute control, T2 – RDF, T3 – 75 % RDF + 25 % RDN through FYM, T4 - 50 % RDF + 50 % RDN through FYM, T5 - 75 % RDF + 25 % RDN through vermicompost, T6 - 50 % RDF + 50 % RDN through vermicompost, T7 - 75 % RDF + 25 % RDN through poultry manure, T8 - 50 % RDF + 50 % RDN through poultry manure and each experimental unit was replicated thrice having the gross plot size of 3.60 x 4.50 m2 and net plot 2.15 x 4.30 m2.
 This experiment tested the recommended finger millet variety, Dapoli 3.

 Treatment, 75 % RDF + 25 % RDN through poultry manure recorded significantly maximum growth characters viz., plant height (99.33 cm), number of leaves (16.27 ) plant-1 at 90 DAT, number of tillers hill-1 (13.97) and dry matter accumulation plant-1 ( 59.97 gm) at harvest, yield contributing character such as number of effective tillers (11.73), number of fingers earhead-1 (7.83) and finger length (7.07 cm) grain yield (12.56 q ha-1), straw yield (25.28 q ha-1) and biological yield (37.84 q ha-1) over rest of the treatments and was on par with treatment 50 % RDF and 50 % RDN through poultry manure and RDF.
-While lowest values were observed under absolute control.
+While the lowest values were observed under absolute control.

 Consequently, this treatment resulted in higher growth, yield attributes and yield as compared to the remaining treatments.
-Hence, it is advisable to apply 75 % RDF + 25 % RDN through poultry manure for getting maximum yield of finger millet.
+Hence, it is advisable to apply 75 % RDF + 25 % RDN through poultry manure to get the maximum yield of finger millet.

 INTRODUCTION

 Millets have been accorded a prominent position as a superfood in the budget (Agriculture Budget 2023 presented by Finance Minister Mrs. Nirmala Sitharaman in parliament on February 1) and are now renamed as “Shree-Anna’’ due to their importance as healthy food.
-The United nations declared 2023 as the international year of millets to increase the production and consumption of millets.
-Earlier, 2018 was declared as the National year of millets.
+The United Nations declared 2023 the International Year of Millets to increase the production and consumption of millets.
+Earlier, 2018 was declared the National Year of millets.
 They are excellent crops for more intensive cropping systems because of their quick maturation and all-season growth characteristics.
 These may thrive in arid and unfavourable weather conditions, can grow in relatively poor soils, and need comparatively fewer external inputs than major cereals.
-Millets are nutrient-dense staple food that may be used as both food and fodder.
+Millets are nutrient-dense staple foods that may be used as both food and fodder.
 The cultivation of ecologically sound and hardy millets may be a prudent alternative for optimum output with food and nutritional security in the changing scenario of global warming and climate change.

-Finger millet originated in Africa from where it was domesticated to Asian regions around 5000 BC.
-It belongs to poaceae family and locally called ragi or marua in India.
+Finger millet originated in Africa, from where it was domesticated in Asian regions around 5000 BC.
+It belongs to the Poaceae family and is locally called ragi or marua in India.
 Finger millet (Eleusine coracana L.), also known as African millet and bird’s foot millet, is a major millet that ranks third in India in terms of area and production.
 It is a versatile crop with a high nutrient profile of protein (6-8 %), fat (1.3 %), calcium (70-76 %), lysine (2.86 %), tryptophan (1.39 %), methionine (2.86 %), vitamins, minerals, and fibre (Aparna and Ansari, 2017).
 It has the highest iodine level of all the food grains and the highest calcium content of all the cereals.